-During this major incident, we are continuing to provide all the essential services you expect from us, while supporting the NHS and other organisations to keep everyone safe.
+During this pandemic, we are continuing to provide all of the essential services you expect from us, while supporting partner organisations to keep everyone safe.

-Our focus remains on delivering core policing services to keep our communities safe – preventing and detecting crime, catching criminals and protecting the vulnerable.
+Our focus remains on delivering core policing services to protect our communities, catch criminals and deliver an outstanding service to victims, witnesses and the public.

 If you are contacting us about a policing matter we may ask if you are self-isolating in order to manage the risk to officers and staff who may attend.

 We need your support to help us concentrate our efforts where they are needed most so please only call 999 if a person is in immediate danger or a crime is currently taking place.